-Under the leadership of Chancellor Charles B. Reed, the California State University (CSU) has identified the Water Resources and Policy Initiatives as an opportunity to leverage CSU’s systemwide academic excellence into an important resource for addressing the complex issues about water confronting California today and in its future.
+Established under the leadership of Chancellor Charles B. Reed, the California State University (CSU) has identified the Water Resources and Policy Initiatives as an opportunity to leverage CSU’s systemwide academic excellence into an important resource for addressing the complex issues about water confronting California today and in its future.
+We are pleased that Chancellor White has expressed his continued support for the WRPI.

 Many other states and countries look to California and the CSU system for leadership in developing and executing solutions for sustainable water resource management.
 CSU’s academic centers are recognized worldwide for contributing to next-generation policies, science and technology, and complex environmental, social and economic solutions.